meefen/hugo-academic/content/authors/admin/_index.md

 # About me

 I am an Associate Professor in [Learning Technologies](https://lt.umn.edu/) and the Bonnie Westby Huebner Endowed Chair in Education & Technology at the [University of Minnesota](https://twin-cities.umn.edu/).
 I also co-direct the newly formed [Learning Informatics Lab](https://innovation.umn.edu/informatics/) of the [College of Education and Human Development](http://www.cehd.umn.edu/).
-My research is at the intersection of [learning sciences](https://www.isls.org/), [learning analytics](https://en.wikipedia.org/wiki/Learning_analytics), [networked learning](https://en.wikipedia.org/wiki/Networked_learning), and [network science](https://en.wikipedia.org/wiki/Network_science).
+My research is at the intersection of [CSCL](https://www.isls.org/about/committees/cscl-committee), [learning analytics](https://en.wikipedia.org/wiki/Learning_analytics), [networked learning](https://en.wikipedia.org/wiki/Networked_learning), and [network science](https://en.wikipedia.org/wiki/Network_science).
 My work is broadly published in premier venues and funded by the NSF, Schmidt Futures, the Digital Learning for Development initiative, the University of Minnesota.

 <!-- [knowledge building](https://en.wikipedia.org/wiki/Knowledge_building),  -->